Computer Science

 <disk-device> can be something like /dev/sda1 or using UUID format UUID=<disk-uuid>.

 mkinitcpio is a tool to generate initramfs. /etc/crypttab.initramfs only works with it.
-So if your distro comes with other tools like dracut, you may need to uninstall it and install mkinitcpio instead.

 Once making sure mkinitcpio is installed, we need to configure the hooks to make it read crypttab to decrypt the disks.
 We also need to make sure we are using systemd init instead of busybox init.